 It depends on how the business is marketed for sale:

-- Will you engage a professional business broker, or just put an ad on Craigslist?
+- Will you engage a professional business broker, to support you in how to sell your company or just put an ad on Craigslist?

 - Will your broker actively solicit buyers, or simply post a listing on the Internet and hope for the best?